IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 ### APP-WIDE:

+• Convert CARS pictures into light size images to be used throughout the app instead of unsplash pictures [In-progress] - Albert

 • Add 404 page to the routing [In-progress] - Ivan

 • Implement dynamic and smooth transitionon admin and user side.